Mitt Romney: General election

 The first of three 2012 presidential election debates took place on October 3, in Denver.
 Media figures and political analysts widely viewed Romney as having delivered a stronger and more focused presentation than Obama.
 That debate overshadowed Obama's improved presentation in the next two debates later in October, and Romney maintained a small advantage in the debates when seen as a whole.

 The election took place on November 6, and Obama was projected the winner at about 11:14 pm Eastern Standard Time.
 He won 332 electoral votes to Romney's 206.
 Romney lost all but one of nine battleground states and received 47% of the popular vote to Obama's 51%.
 Media accounts described Romney as "shellshocked" by the result.
 He and his senior campaign staff had disbelieved public polls showing Obama narrowly ahead and had thought they were going to win until the vote tallies began to be reported on election night.
 But Romney's get out the vote operation had been inferior to Obama's, both in person-to-person organization and in voter modeling and outreach technology (the latter exemplified by the failure of the Project Orca application).
-In his concession speech to his supporters, he said, "Like so many of you, Paul and I have left everything on the field.
-We have given our all to this campaign.
-I so wish that I had been able to fulfill your hopes to lead this country in a different direction, but the nation chose another leader."
+In his concession speech to his supporters, he said, "I so wish that I had been able to fulfill your hopes to lead this country in a different direction, but the nation chose another leader."
 Reflecting on his defeat during a conference call to hundreds of fundraisers and donors a week after the election, Romney attributed the outcome to Obama's having secured the votes of specific interest groups, including African Americans, Hispanic Americans, young people, and women, by offering them what Romney called "extraordinary financial gifts".
 The remark drew heavy criticism from prominent members of the Republican party.